 Staffing and Lessons

-Once every half term we collapse the whole school timetable for one period and use this as a Curriculum Enrichment lesson, whereby form tutors deliver a fully planned lesson in Citizenship covering varied themes.
+Once every half term we collapse the whole school timetable for one period and use this as a Curriculum Enrichment lesson, whereby form tutors deliver a fully planned lesson in PSHE covering varied themes.

 Cross-Curricular Citizenship